bnolan/bnolan.github.com/_posts/2013-02-20-dream-hardware.md

  * 1U Rackspace $199
  * Extra 20gb intl. traffic $99

 Which comes in to at least $300 per month, after the capital costs of buying the server.
+Another option, but I'm not sure of the quality of their services, is [HD](https://my.hd.net.nz/cart.php?a=confproduct&i=0) in Auckland.
 I'm not going to rush into this, but if I get the advertising revenue up a bit on ZoomIn, it might be worth upgrading to some more chunky hardware.